What Does this Mean as a Grad Student?

 - Nonetheless, the threat of retaliation can be a real fear.
 This is part of the point of unionizing: if we stand together, individual workers can be protected by the support of their peers.

-- If your advisor, or Hopkins staff, threaten your funding, degree progress, or academic standing in retaliation for your support of TRU, they are violating federal law.
-Contact us if this occurs!
+- If your advisor, or any other Hopkins employee, threatens your funding, degree progress, or academic standing in retaliation for your support of TRU-UE, they are violating federal law.
 You can learn more about illegal retaliation from the US Equal Employment and Opportunity Commission, and report illegal union-busting activity when you see it.

 - You have a right to safe, healthy, and fair working conditions.
 Many employers, sometimes Hopkins, violate these fundamental rights.
 This includes the right to a workplace free of recognized safety hazards, the right to compensation for injury, and the right to a workplace free of age, ethnicity/race, gender, religious, or sexual discrimination.